clix-dev-llc/gitlab-runner-auth/README.md

 `systemd` service file for Gitlab runners.
 The net effect is that restarting a runner will reconcile any authentication issues.

-### Stateful

-When this script runs, it will look for a `runner-data.json` file and register a new runner for every key in that file.
-If `runner-data.json` does not exist, the script will try registering a shell and batch runner by default.

-Subsequent script runs will check the validity of the existing tokens in said json file and update them by deleting the current runner and re-registering them.

 ### Stateless

 If running with the `--stateless` flag, this script will _not_ write a